logo for injury-settlement-guide.com

 Most of the time you don't even start negotiating until you're finished with treatment.
 In most cases damages are determined mainly by the medical costs.
 If you're still receiving treatment for your injuries then those costs are still rising.

-But again, it depends on your specific injuries.
+But again, it all depends on your specific injuries.
 Some cases involve a permanent injury so obviously treatment will continue for years.

 Your treatment might go from 3 days a week, down to 2 days a week, and so on until eventually you're only going back 1 day a month.
 At that point you could probably settle.